Colorado Rapids: 2014–2020

 For the 2019, the Rapids turned their attention to MLS veterans for additions to the roster adding Benny Feilhaber, Kei Kamara, Diego Rubio and Keegan Rosenberry.
 The team also added youngsters Jonathan Lewis, Matt Hundley, Sam Raben and Andre Shinyashiki to the squad.
 In the preseason, the Rapids parted ways with Sheklzen Gashi.
 Despite the changes to the team and scoring in every game but one, the Rapids began the 2019 season winless in their first 11 games.
 The Rapids parted ways with Hudson after going winless in the first nine games of the season.
 The club named Conor Casey as interim head coach on May 1.
 Casey led the Rapids to a record of 7 wins, 7 losses and 4 draws.
 On August 25, the Rapids named Robin Fraser the club's ninth permanent head coach.
 Fraser posted a 5–2–0 (W-L-D) record, falling just shy of the postseason.

 The Rapids made several moves ahead of 2020, trading for Auston Trusty and permanently acquiring Lalas Abubakar.
 The club also brought in Drew Moor, a 2010 MLS Cup champion with Colorado, as well as goalkeeper William Yarbrough, midfielder Nicolas Benezet and Designated Player Younes Namli.
 The Rapids started 2020 with two wins before MLS paused its season in early March due to COVID-19.
 Colorado was placed in Group D of the MLS is Back Tournament with Real Salt Lake, Sporting Kansas City and Minnesota United FC.
 The MLS regular season restarted in August with Colorado taking three points from four games.
 On September 12, the Rapids defeated Real Salt Lake 5–0, marking Colorado's first ever win at Rio Tinto Stadium and beginning a run of three wins in four, including three shutouts.
 After several players and team staff tested positive for COVID-19, the Rapids paused their season, eventually cancelling five matches.
 After a full month between games, the Rapids returned to action with losses at Sporting KC and Minnesota.
 MLS changed the MLS Cup Playoffs qualifying format to points-per-game on Oct.
 31. The Rapids then defeated defending MLS Cup champion Seattle Sounders FC, 3–1, before clinching a playoff berth with a 1–0 win at Portland Timbers on Nov.
 4. Colorado closed the regular season with a 2–1 win at Houston Dynamo on Nov.
 8. Colorado visited Minnesota in the first round of the Audi 2020 MLS Cup Playoffs, falling 3–0.
 The season featured break-out performances by Rapids Homegrown defender Sam Vines and Homegrown midfielder Cole Bassett.
 Vines played every minute of every regular season match, while Bassett led the team with five goals and five assists.
 Both were named to MLS 22 Under 22 for a second consecutive year.

+In April 2026, the Rapids celebrated their 30th season with an anniversary game versus Inter Miami and their captain Lionel Messi.
+The game drew over 75,000 fans making it the second-highest attended MLS game in league history.